pemcg/manageiq-automation-howto-guide/chapter15/create_provision_request.md

 #### vmFields

 Allows for the setting of properties from the _Catalog, Hardware, Network, Customize,_ and _Schedule_ tabs in the Provisioning Dialog.
-Some of these are Provider-specific, so when provisoning an OpenStack Instance for example, we need to specify the **instance\_type**...
+Some of these are Provider-specific, so when provisoning an OpenStack Instance for example, we need to specify the **instance\_type**

 ```
 # arg2 = vmFields